Denham railway station: Services

+All services at Denham are operated by Chiltern Railways.

+The typical off-peak service is one train per hour in each direction between London Marylebone and High Wycombe.
+Services to and from London operate as stopping services calling at most stations.
+Additional services call at the station during the peak hours, including some services that run semi-fast to and from London.

+On weekends, northbound services are extended beyond High Wycombe to and from Aylesbury via Princes Risborough.

 Cultural use

-Denham Station served as "New Milton station" in the 1949 British comedy '"The Chiltern Hundreds, starring Cecil Parker and David Tomlinson.
+Denham Station served as "New Milton station" in the 1949 British comedy The Chiltern Hundreds, starring Cecil Parker and David Tomlinson.

 In the episode "Queen and Country" of season 9 of the TV series New Tricks, Denham station was the location used for an unspecified station in Exeter.

 In episode 6, "Home Sweet Home", of series 2 of TV sitcom The Good Life, the Goods are dropped off by Mr May outside the main building at Denham station after viewing a smallholding.